MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-concepts.md

   > A Teams mobile user cannot annotate in a group call.

 - Multiple Teams desktop users can annotate on the same HoloLens user's space at the same time.

+## Spotlight in Dynamics 365 Guides

+Dynamics 365 Guides supports [Teams spotlighting](https://support.microsoft.com/en-us/office/spotlight-someone-s-video-in-a-teams-meeting-58be74a4-efac-4e89-a212-8d198182081e).
+When someone is spotlighted in Teams, the video feed in Dynamics 365 Guides changes to show the spotlighted person.
+If the spotlighted person is the Dynamics 365 Guides user, the user will see a notification above the video feed that indicates that they've been spotlighted.

+A Dynamics 365 Guides user cannot spotlight anyone else on the call, including themselves.

 ## Outgoing video quality is adjusted if the HoloLens device gets too hot